mar-garcia/MS2_library/README.md

-# MS2_library
+# MS2 library
-This repo contains codes &amp; a shiny app for creating an in-house MS2 library
+This repo contains codes & a shiny app for creating an in-house MS2 library